Araham7/JavaScript-notes/setTimeOut_setTimeIntervel/Project_related_to_setTimeOut_setTimeIntervel/projectOne((2)_AutomaticBackgroundColorChanger)/readme.md

+# Link to access live webPage : <a href="https://araham7.github.io/AutomaticBackgroundColorChanger/ " >Click me to live</a>

 # Background Color Changer

 This project is a simple JavaScript application that changes the background color of a webpage to a random color every 500 milliseconds when a button is clicked.
 It also includes a button to reset the background color to its original state.